WOKING'S HISTORY & HERITAGE

 1897 - William Sydney Penley (Charley's Aunt) of The Vines at Goldsworth (now St James Court, St Johns Road); The Owen Artificial Stone Works at Worplesdon Station; Lloyd Derisley (and the developers of Derisley Close) Butcher's of Byfleet.

 1898-9 Woking Fire Brigade and the Fire at the Woking Urban District Council Offices above Ashby's Bank (later Barclays Bank, on the corner of Broadway and Chertsey Road), as well as the building of the new fire station in Commercial Road and the Woking Laundry Fire in Maybury Road; The building of Woking Sewage Works at Carters Lane in Old Woking; St Peter's Memorial Home Chapel at Maybury Hill and Sandy Lane.

 1899-1900 The Growth of Woking in the 19th Century including the coming of the railway, necropolis and institutions (including the Byfleet Girls School at Byfleet Hall and the Byfleet High School for Boys); The Deeds of Bridley Manor; W A Elton's opening in Chertsey Road, Woking.

-1900-01 Non-Conformist Chapels in Woking, including the Methodists in Commercial Road, Brethren and Congregationalists in West Byfleet; and the York Road Congregational Church; The Cartbridge Congregational Church; Horsell Evangelical Church
+1900-01 Non-Conformist Chapels in Woking, including the Wesleyans (Methodists) in Commercial Road, Maybury, Walton Road, Knaphill, Brookwood, St Johns, Byfleet and apparently Old Woking; Brethren and Congregationalists in West Byfleet; and the York Road Congregational Church.
+Also the Cartbridge Congregational Church; and Horsell Evangelical Church

 The election results for Woking Urban District Council 1895-1901